Alphabyte161/Meteorology-Apps/README.md

 # Meteorology-Apps
-A collection of apps related to weather
+## A collection of apps related to weather
+Please send any questions/requests to Grace @racc.00n on discord